 The Problem

 As systems grow larger, more distributed, and more persistent, these limitations compound.
 Memory becomes unstable.
 Routing becomes probabilistic.
 Storage and transmission become increasingly costly.
+The field has been working around this with heuristics, versioned indexes, and expensive re-indexing cycles.

 The issue is not performance.
 It is representation.
+SEMQ fixes the root cause.

 Traditional embedding